smvv/spec/document/conventions/validation.rst

 * *Memory*: the optional memory declared in the current module, represented by its memory type.
 * *Globals*: the list of globals declared in the current module, represented by their global type.
 * *Locals*: the list of locals declared in the current function (including parameters), represented by their value type.
-* *Result*: the result type of the current function.
-* *Labels*: the stack of labels accesible from the current position, represented by their label type.
+* *Labels*: the stack of labels accessible from the current position, represented by their result type.

-Locals, result, and labels are only used for validating function bodies, and are left empty elsewhere.
+Locals and labels are only used for validating function bodies, and are left empty elsewhere.
-The labels stack is the only part of the context that changes as validation of a function body proceeds.
+The label stack is the only part of the context that changes as validation of a function body proceeds.

 Formally, a context can be defined as a record of the aforementioned components, described by the following grammar: